 The Last Dogs: The Vanishing by Christopher Holt

-I drug my heels about reading this book, I don’t usually like books with animal characters.
+I drug my heels about reading this middle grade chapter book, I don’t usually like books with animal characters.
 However, from the first page, I couldn’t put it down.
-Holt is an amazing writing and the story is a fast-paced adventure that your kids will thourougly enjoy.
+Holt is an amazing writing and the story is a fast-paced adventure that your kids will t thoroughly enjoy.
 Although, I must warn you – I didn’t realize it was a series and was sorely disappointed that I didn’t discover the secret of the missing people at the ending.
 However, it’s still worth reading.

 Okay, the premis is that all the humans left suddenly or were rounded up and forced to leave.
 The dogs are left behind.
 Max, a yellow Lab knows that he must find and save his family.
 From the moment he escapes his kennel at the vet’s, he faces huge obstacles – angry, starving wolves, no food, a gang of subway rats, a house of cats, and the controlling Corporation, a “perfect” society for dogs where everyone works and no one can leave.